TavidTerzian/Lab4/README.md

   - Console arguments [ip address, port number]

 ## Instructions to run the program:
-  -Compile the Server with g++ using this specific command: g++ senseHatServer.cpp ipAddressArg portNumberArg -o Server -I /usr/include/python2.7/ $(/usr/bin/python2.7-config --ldflags) -w where ipAddressArg amd portNumberArg is the desired ip address and port number to be used for the socket connection
+  - **Compile the Server with g++ using this specific command**: g++ senseHatServer.cpp  -o Server -I /usr/include/python2.7/ $(/usr/bin/python2.7-config --ldflags) -w
-  - Run the Server
+  - **Run the Server**
+  - ./Server
-  - Compile the client with g++ using this command: g++ SenseHatClient.cpp -o Client -I /usr/include/python2.7/ $(/usr/bin/python2.7-config --ldflags) -w
+  - **Compile the client with g++ using this command:** g++ SenseHatClient.cpp -o Client -I /usr/include/python2.7/ $(/usr/bin/python2.7-config --ldflags) -w
+  - **Run the Client with this command:** ./Client ipAddressArg portNumberArg
+  * where ipAddressArg amd portNumberArg is the desired ip address and port number to be used for the socket connection

 ## Sources:
   - C Bind: https://man7.org/linux/man-pages/man2/bind.2.html